Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 4. The Optional parameter declarations should not appear before the ParamArray declaration.

-5. Since the data type is Variant it can accept any type of value.
+5. Since the data type is Variant, it can accept any value type.

-With the use of the above myMin() Function, we have created a Query on the first Table given above.
-The SQL and the resulting image of the Query in Datasheet View are given below.
+Using the above myMin() Function, we have created a Query on the first Table given above.
+The SQL and the resulting image of the Query in Datasheet View are shown below.

 SELECT MaterialQuote.Desc,